martiserra99/canvas-user-interface-docs/docs/2.elements/2.layouts/2.linear/linear.md

 title: Linear (linear)
 ---

-It is a layout that lets you place the children linearly one next to the other one horizontally and vertically.
+It is a layout that lets you place the children linearly, one next to the other one horizontally and vertically.

 ```javascript
 const linear = canvasUI.layout.new("linear-1", "linear")